dictionaria/pydictionaria/docs/submission-workflow.md

 TODO what and how?

-### Validate the input files

-Command:

-    dictionaria check <submission-id>

-This command outputs warnings about invalid data in the input files.

 ### Processing a submission

-Command:

-    dictionaria process <submission-id>
+To process a submission, first activate the virtual environment (see above) and run the following command:

+    python3 -m cldfbench makecldf cldfbench_*.py

-This command creates a directory `submissions/<submission-id>/processed`.
+This command creates a new [CLDF](cldf) dataset in the `cldf/` folder.
 The files in this directory will be read when importing the dictionary into Dictionaria.

+*Beware:*
+Do not manually add or edit any files in the `cldf/` folder.
+Any changes you make will be overwritten completely the next time you run `makecldf`.

 The actions performed when processing are input format dependent, but in all cases

- - the input will be converted into the [Cross Linguistic Data Formats](cldf)
+ - the input will be converted into CLDF
  - references to media files are switched from local filesystem paths to md5 checksums of the file contents